Loading Your Program Into Memory

 which write enables pages 0x00 through 0x13, inclusive.

-The relevant functions are documented in the PDQ C Function Glossary (A-H) in the main glossary section and in the interactive debugger glossary section.
+The relevant functions are documented in the PDQ C Function Glossary (R-Z) and in the Interactive Debugger Glossary.

 Autostarting your application

 You can configure QED-Forth to automatically execute a specified application program after every reset, restart, and error-induced ABORT.
 This makes it easy to design a production instrument based on the PDQ Board; the instrument will automatically perform its required function when it is turned on or reset.
-The "Embedded Settings" tab, found under Build → Global compiler options, lets you specify the setting of the autostart vector, or you can follow the instructions in this section to accomplish the same thing.
+The "Embedded Settings" tab, found under Build → Global compiler options or Project → Project compiler options, lets you specify the setting of the autostart vector.
+If you select "Set Autostart in download file" in one of the Embedded Settings boxes before compiling, you do not need to enter these commands manually.

 QED-Forth provides two functions named AUTOSTART: and PRIORITY.AUTOSTART: that allow you to specify a startup routine.
 Both write a pattern in memory that instructs QED-Forth to execute a user-specified program.
 AUTOSTART: stores the pattern at the top of page 0x37 in onchip Flash inside the HCS12 processor chip, and PRIORITY.AUTOSTART: stores the pattern near the top of page 0x0F in both RAM and the shadow Flash memory.
 The choice of which version to use depends upon where you are locating your program code.
 The recommended area for compiled code is on pages 0x00-0x0F in write-protectable shadowed RAM; use of the PRIORITY.AUTOSTART: routine locates the autostart information in this same memory region.
 If you prefer to instruct the compiler to load code into onchip Flash, then the AUTOSTART: routine makes sense, as it locates the vector in onchip Flash.